sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Brahmins were typically family men, living a settled life, and expecting a degree of social respect and standing due to their learning and caste.
 But some brahmins had adopted an ascetic lifestyle, apparently influenced by the _samaṇas_.

 In the generations preceding the Buddha, brahmanical philosophy had reached a peak in the Upaniṣads, with their sophisticated debates and mystic philosophy of the essential unity of self and cosmos.
 These texts form the immediate dialectical context of the Buddha’s philosophy.
 Yājñavalkya, a key Upaniṣadic philosopher, lived around Mithila, in the same region traversed by the Buddha, no more than a century or two before him.
-Some early Upaniṣads are apparently referred to in DN 13 <cite>Tevijjā</cite>, and the Upaniṣadic doctrine of “self” (_ātman_) was prominently rejected by the Buddha in his most distinctive teaching: not-self (_anattā_).
+Some early Upaniṣads are apparently referred to in DN 13 <cite class="text-translated">The Three Knowledges</cite> (<cite class="text-root">Tevijjasutta</cite>), and the Upaniṣadic doctrine of “self” (_ātman_) was prominently rejected by the Buddha in his most distinctive teaching: not-self (_anattā_).

 ### The Samaṇas